Mental Health Support for Expats in China

-What’s more, it can be more difficult for expats to adjust to living in China in comparison to other countries in Asia due to reasons like the country’s strong cultural background, different social norms, and dense population, to name a few.
-The work environment, including office culture and management style, and workload can add even more pressure.
+What’s more, it could be harder for expats to live in China than in other countries in Asia due to reasons like the country’s diverse cultural background and social norms.
+The work environment, including office culture, management style, and workload can add further pressure.

 - Panic disorder

 - Relationship/marriage/family issues

 While some of these issues can get better with some socializing and time with friends and loved ones, professional help is imperative when it comes to dealing with mental health problems.

 From visiting a local public hospital to looking for therapists’ assistance, there are a lot of ways you can seek suitable guidance to address mental health issues.

 Go to a Local Public Hospital